26 Free Things to Do in Lake Tahoe in Summer & Winter

 Another free thing to do in Tahoe in winter is to check out the Holiday Tree Lighting held at the North Tahoe Event Center (8318 North Lake Blvd) in Kings Beach.

-Enjoy live entertainment from locals, sip some hot cocoa or soup, take Santa photos and make some crafts.
+Enjoy live entertainment from locals, sip some hot cocoa or soup, take Santa photos, and make crafts.

 Sled Down Hills in North Lake Tahoe